aminophen/plautopatch/README.md

     conflict with plarray.sty (platex-tools).
 - pxtextpos.sty:
     Patch for textpos.sty (by Norman Gray) to support Japanese-style crop marks (called 'tombow' in Japanese).
+- pxesopic.sty:
+    Patch for eso-pic.sty (by Rolf Niepraschk) to support Japanese-style crop marks (called 'tombow' in Japanese).
 - pxpdfpages.sty:
     Patch for pdfpages.sty (by Andreas Matthias) to support